It is essential to provide a solid and level base for "ANY

 A concrete base requires 3 inch (7.5 cm) of compacted hardcore

 underneath the 3 inch (7.5 cm) concrete layer.
-The base can be level
+The base can be

-top earth to 6 inch (15 cm) to allow for the hardcore layer and 3 inch
+excavate the top earth to 6 inch (15 cm) to allow for the

-(7.5 cm) thickness of concrete.
-Level the area with a rake and spade and
+the area with a rake and spade and remove the pegs.

 Step 3: